amasloub/rxOS/docs/source/boot.rst

 The sources are thoroughly documented, so if you need to know more than what's presented here, you are welcome to peruse the sources.

 EI starts between 3 and 5 seconds after kernel starts booting.

-It mounts the SD card in order to access root filesystem images.
+It first mounts devtmpfs to ``/dev`` so that device nodes are accessible.
+It then mounts the SD card in order to access root filesystem images.
 There are three possible candidates for the final userspace, and those are ``root.sqfs``, ``backup.sqfs``, and ``factory.sqfs``.
 These images are LZ4-compressed SquashFS images that contain the userspace executables, code, and data.

 A RAM disk with size configurable at build-time (default is 80 MiB) is created to serve as a write-enabled overlay over the read-only root filesystem.
+The mount points for the SD card and devtmpfs are moved to ``/boot`` and ``/dev`` in the target rootfs, respectively.

 For each candidate root filesystem, EI mounts the image, and creates a write overlay using Overlay FS and the previously configured RAM disk.
 It then